 - Opt for clear liquor

 Which alcohol you partake in matters as well.
-Clear liquors typically have fewer chemicals called congeners than the darker ones.
-Those are toxic substances made during the fermentation process that play a big role in that sickly feeling you get after drinking.
+Clear liquors typically have fewer chemicals called congeners than darker ones.
+Those are toxic substances made during the fermentation process that plays a big role in that sickly feeling you get after drinking.